-NEL has an accounting reference date of 30 September and these disclosures are made as at 30 September 2022.
+NEL has an accounting reference date of 30 September and these disclosures are made as at 30 September 2023 ("FY23").
+Changes to the group structure post this date are not considered in this document as they occurred after FY23 year-end.